-We specialize in meeting the demands of financial services companies, agencies, consultants, and other businesses that are looking for talented proofreaders, editors, writers, and graphic designers.
-Our team of on-staff and on-call contractors has in-depth experience covering a wide range of topics.
+We specialize in meeting the demands of financial services companies, agencies, consultants, nonprofits, and other organizations that are looking for talented proofreaders, editors, writers, and graphic designers.
+Our team of employees and on-call contractors has in-depth experience covering a wide range of topics.

 Bullseye Employees & Contractors

 Neil Rhein: Founder & President

 Neil Rhein founded Bullseye Communications in 2005 to meet the unique communications needs of financial services companies.
 Today, Neil and Bullseye Communications serve a variety of clients, including consulting firms, nonprofits, financial services companies, and health care companies.